isteez/handDraw/README.md

 handDraw
 ========

-a simple iOS drawing application, using bezier curves
+A simple iOS drawing application, using bezier curves.

+Later versions to include:
+ - shape recognition